 Depth courses allow students to engage in depth with material in specific content areas in psychology.
 Depth courses include both a lecture component and a required discussion/lab section for all students, and they help students develop a deeper understanding of particular areas of psychology.
-Each depth course has a prerequisite of one relevant breadth course; please check each course for possible prerequisites.
 Two courses are required:

 |PSYCH 501||Depth Topic in Social Science (multiple separate topics offered each semester)||4|

 |PSYCH 508||Psychology of Human Emotions: From Biology to Culture||4|

 |PSYCH 520||How We Read: The Science of Reading and Its Educational Implications||4|

 |PSYCH 521||The Structure of Human Thought: Concepts, Language and Culture||4|

 |PSYCH 526||The Criminal Mind: Forensic and Psychobiological Perspectives||4|